In collaboration with

 PHASE 1: Foundation & Exploration

-Weeks 1–4 · Saturday & Sunday evenings · 8 hours total
+Weeks 1–4 · Saturday & Sunday sessions · 8 hours total

 Phase description: